tidalmigrations/tidalmigrations.github.io/book/01-introduction.md

 pages/tidal tools/sourcecode.md
 ```

-# Discovery wrap up
+# Summary

+Congratulations!
+You have completed your discovery across your portfolio.

+We hope that this book helped you to get yourself familiar with **Layering Discovery Techniques**:

+1. Importing spreadsheets of applications, databases, servers, and virtualization clusters
+2. Scheduling synchronizations across your hypervisors such as VMWare or Hyper-V
+3. Server usage statistics aggregation
+4. Discovering and fingerprinting your running web applications
+5. Performing databases analysis
+6. Analyzing your source code

+That was the beginning of your journey towards the transformative cloud migrations.
+And now, we hope, you are ready to move forward!

+# Next Steps

-Now that you have completed your discovery across your portfolio.
-You are ready to do your asssessment.
+Now that you have completed your discovery across your portfolio, you are ready to do your assessment.
 The first step is to make sure you have a set of discrete applications in scope for your migration project.
 Navigating to your list of `Applications` under the `ASSESS` section in the platform, you should be able to see a list of all your applications.
 From here, you can tag them with a specific tag for your project, and even create a dashboard tile that includes all the items in scope.